davidjguru/davidjguru.github.io/_posts/2019-11-26-Introduction-to-drupal-backend-drupal-day-spain-2019.md

 ## The Drupal.ova
+In advance:
+- Yes, I know Docker and Docker-Compose.
+- Yes, I know how to use Docker and Docker-Compose.
+- Yes, I know pre-cooked Docker-based solutions like Lando or DDEV.
+- This workshop is not for you or me.
+- This workshop is free (freedom).
+- This workshop is for people with different environments (Windows, Linux, Mac), knowledge and experience (including case = zero).
+- This workshop requires no time wasted on system and environment configurations and adjustments.
+- This workshop is for people not involved with Drupal to practice quickly and be motivated to use Drupal in their daily life.

+Therefore, I concluded that it was more optimal to use VirtualBox directly.
+Even if it seems old or vintage or an ugly solution ¯\_( ツ )_/¯ .
+But as long as we are not contradicted by the results of the experience, it is the most agile option.

+Well, the system chosen to be able to carry out a simple and agile alignment of environments is that of Hardware Virtualization, and specifically VirtualBox (https://www.virtualbox.org+), a virtualization software prepared to run the virtual machine that I have prepared to practice.
+The deal is as follows: you agree to install this software on his computer and I make sure that from there you will have a Drupal clean and ready to practice with it.

 ## Installing VirtualBox
 You will only need to initially download a suitable version of VirtualBox, the one that matches your operating system.
 You can go here and see the available list, selecting the one that matches your OS: [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads).
 If you already know how it's going, I'll give you links to specific download sections: